Lola T140

 Phil Henny met up with his old friend Don Dierking in early 2007 and passed on this history of Don's Lola T140.

 He purchased Lola T 140/2 from Carl Haas in Santa Ana in 1969 through Charlie Hayes.
 The car was a roller NEW!
 He took it to Roy Campbell to install a 5.0 liter Chevrolet engine, 48 DCOE Webers, heads by Louie Unser.
 He won the first race he entered at P.I.R. in Arizona as a novice.
 Then won again in 1970 at Laguna Seca in 1971.
 Roy Campbell modified the water pipes, placing them outside the body work.
-Also redid body panels in aluminum to replace the fiberglas.
+Also redid body panels in aluminium to replace the fiberglass.
 He sold the T140/2 to a SCCA staff officer in Scottsdale, AZ in 1972.

 Don later confirmed to Phil that he bought the car on Easter weekend 1969 (5-6 April) and that it was red.